 On April 17, 2024, the Petitioning Creditors filed a motion [Docket No. 592] (the "Rights Offering Procedures Motion") seeking approval of procedures for conducting the Rights Offering.
-31 On May 9, 2024, the Debtors filed an objection to the Rights Offering Procedures Motion.
-See Docket No. 652.
+On May 9, 2024, the Debtors filed an objection to the Rights Offering Procedures Motion, which the Petitioning Creditors replied to on May 13, 2024.
+See Docket Nos.
+652 and 667.
 On [•] [•], 2024, the Bankruptcy Court entered an order approving the Rights Offering Procedures Motion [Docket No. [•]] (the "Rights Offering Approval Order").
 The \$27.0 million Rights Offering will be conducted in reliance upon the exemptions from registration under section 1145 of the Bankruptcy Code or Section 4(a)(2) of the Securities Act.
 All General Unsecured Claimholders (each, an "Applicable Claim") are entitled to receive their share of Rights Offering Subscription Rights to acquire up to 50% of the Reorganized Equity, at a price that represents an implied 17.8% discount to the mid-point of the plan equity value of up to US\$64,800,000 million, in accordance with the Rights Offering Procedures, which shall be backstopped by the Backstop Parties.